 The main advantage of drum tab is that it’s easy to create, as you just have to memorize a few MIDI numbers rather than decide which staff lines to use in a traditional music staff.

-To create a drum tab track in Soundslice, add a drum kit track and select “Yes” next to “Tab?”
+To create a drum tab instrument in Soundslice, add a drum kit instrument and select “Yes” next to “Tab?”